vista-art/fragmentcolor/docs/api/texture/mipmap/mipmap.md

 # Mipmap

-A `Mipmap` is a finished CPU mip chain — the base image plus every half-size copy down to 1x1 — ready to upload as a [Texture](https://fragmentcolor.org/api/texture/texture).
+A `Mipmap` is a finished CPU mip chain (the base image plus every half-size copy down to 1x1) ready to upload as a [Texture](https://fragmentcolor.org/api/texture/texture).
 Mipmaps are what lets a sampler pick a smaller, pre-filtered copy when a textured surface shrinks in screen space; without them, minified textures shimmer and alias.
 FragmentColor generates the chain for you whenever you call `Renderer::create_texture(bytes)`, so you rarely need to build one by hand.

-Reach for `Mipmap` when you want to drive the decode and resize work yourself — on a worker thread, in a tile-cache pipeline, or wherever you already own threading and want the renderer thread to do nothing but `queue.write_texture`.
+Reach for `Mipmap` when you want to drive the decode and resize work yourself: on a worker thread, in a tile-cache pipeline, or wherever you already own threading and want the renderer thread to do nothing but `queue.write_texture`.
 That's the whole point of the type: keep CPU prep off the renderer thread, and hand the upload a chain that's already done.

 Typical reasons to build one explicitly: